Grand-Bassam, Côte d’Ivoire - Things to Do in Grand-Bassam

 Top Things to Do in Grand-Bassam

-Enjoy the pristine sandy beaches along Grand-Bassam's Atlantic coastline, perfect for swimming, sunbathing, and beachside dining.
-The beaches offer a mix of developed areas with restaurants and bars, as well as quieter stretches for those seeking solitude.
-Local fishermen's colorful pirogues dot the shoreline, creating picturesque scenes especially during sunrise and sunset.
+Enjoy the long stretches of golden sand beaches that extend along Grand-Bassam's coastline, perfect for swimming, sunbathing, and beachside dining.
+The beaches offer a mix of developed areas with restaurants and bars, as well as quieter sections for peaceful relaxation.

-Booking Tip: No entry fees required, but it's customary to tip guides or fishermen who show you around (1,000-3,000 CFA francs).
-Best visited in early morning (6-9 AM) when fishing boats return or late afternoon (4-6 PM) when nets are prepared.
-Respect local customs and ask permission before photographing people.
+Booking Tip: Village visits are typically free, but it's respectful to tip guides 2,000-5,000 CFA francs.
+Best visited early morning (6-8 AM) when fishing boats return with their catch.
+Always ask permission before photographing people.

 Getting There